What is Osteopathy?

 Osteopathy Compared to Other Medical Professions

 Modern day medicine advances and develops on a daily basis with considerable new technological breakthroughs.
 We are able to diagnose and treat problems sooner and more effectively than ever before.
-The treatment however is based many times on looking at treating an illness symptomatically.
+The treatment however is based on looking at an illness symptomatically.

-Modern osteopathic medicine looks at structure and function from a macroscopic point of view and therefore we are able to help many patients where the standard medical aetiology of the complaint is not clear.
-We look at patients and ailments through different eyes giving us another vision on functionality.
+Modern Osteopathic medicine looks at structure and function from a macroscopic point of view and therefore we are able to help many patients where the standard medical etiology of the complaint is not clear.
+We look at patients and ailments through different lenses, giving us another vision on functionality.

-Chiropractic therapy originated from osteopathy.
-The greatest difference between osteopathy and chiropractic therapy is that the first concentrates on the axial skeleton or spinal system when treating patients while osteopathy goes further and treats all the other systems of the body as well.
+Chiropractic therapy originated from Osteopathy.
+The greatest difference between Osteopathy and Chiropractic therapy is that the latter concentrates on the axial skeleton or spinal system when treating patients, while Osteopathy goes further and treats all the other systems of the body inclusively.

-Physiotherapy principally treats patients who need rehabilitation and try to fix problems in the loco motor system by exercise.
-Osteopathy approaches the patient differently by adjusting malfunctions of the system that will bring back the synchronisation of the body.
+Physiotherapy principally treats patients who need rehabilitation to fix problems in the loco motor system by exercise and certain movements.
+Osteopathy approaches the patient differently by adjusting malfunctions of the system that will bring back the synchronization of the body.
 Then you are able to get your body into exercising and rehabilitation.